saylesss88/nix-book/src/nix/sops-nix.md

 > **diligent security practices**.
 If your PGP passphrase is weak, your Age
 > private key is easily guessable, or the cleartext secret itself is very short
 > and has low entropy (e.g., "12345", "true", "admin"), an attacker might be
 > able to compromise your secrets regardless of the encryption.
-Advances in
-> technology or poor key management can significantly weaken this defense.

 1. Add sops to your `flake.nix`: